NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

   >>> from synphot import SpectralElement             # doctest: +SKIP
   >>> bp = SpectralElement.from_file('filename.txt')  # doctest: +SKIP

-See `~synphot.SpectralElement` for other options and file format details.
+See `synphot.spectrum.SpectralElement` for other options and file format details.

 Reference/API
 -------------